HOSEKI7/MoviesBox-w-bun-express/README.md

 # MoviesBox-w-bun-express

-Website Streaming platform and film list, connect and fetch Movies data from Database.
+Streaming platform(fake) and film list web base, connect and fetch Movies data from Database.
 Build with HTML, CSS, JS, Bun with Express and MYSQL.

+Feature:

+- Searching
+- Filtering
+- Bookmark
+- Carousel

 To install dependencies: